 That drop in score is often minimal and won’t last too terribly long.
-But if you are about to buy a home, refinance a current mortgage, or take out a car loan you’ll want to avoid getting that new card until you’ve finalized that purchase.
+But if you are about to buy a home, refinance a current mortgage, or take out a car loan you’ll want to avoid also filling out a credit card application at the same time.
+Wait until you’ve finalized the more important purchase.
 Otherwise, even just a slight hit to your score can throw a wrench in that process costing you a choice borrowing rate or potentially even messing up your purchase altogether.

 The floor of how many credit cards you should have is two.
 Having fewer than two cards is just begging for trouble.
 Three is better from a rewards and credit-building perspective, but having at least two is of huge importance.